Megha849/HygieiaDocs/pages/hygieia/API/api.md

 ### Secure APIs Basic Authentication

-1. From the admin menu, generate an 'apitoken' for an 'apiuser'.
+1. From the admin menu, generate an 'apiToken' for an 'apiUser'.

 2. Create a POST request with the following two headers and make a rest call for secured API.

-	- Add Authorization header
+	* Add Authorization header

 ```properties
 String passwordIsAuthToken = "PasswordIsAuthToken:{\"apiKey\":\"" + <generated apitoken> + "\"}";